slead/Process_DEMs/readme.md

 ## 6. Create layers in ArcGIS Pro

-Run the script `createLayers.py` to add the layers to ArcGIS Pro (update the parameters as per #5).
+Run the script `createLayers.py` to add the layers to ArcGIS Pro.
 Manually create a group layer from these individual layers, and publish to GeoHub.
 Share with the appropriate groups.